Updated October 2017

 Comfort is king when it comes to footwear, and nowhere is this more important than crushing miles on the trails and off.
 Due to the trend of lighter hiking boots, many are comfortable out of the box.
 The HOKA ONE ONE models, the Tor Ultra Hi WP

 define initial comfort.
-The Lowa Renegade GTX Mid
+The Salomon X Ultra Mid 2 GTX

-are comfortable for midweight boots, and unlike many other products in their midweight class, they feel great from day one.
+are comfortable for midweight boots, and feel great from day one, requiring no break in period that has been typical of hiking boots of years past.
 The following chart displays the scores of the individual products regarding comfort.

 How the foot feels in the footbed